babichjacob/sapper-postcss-template/README.md

 ## ❓ What is this?
 This is an extension to the [official Sapper Rollup template](https://github.com/sveltejs/sapper-template-rollup) with support for PostCSS inside Svelte components.
 You are also recommended to check out [@nhristov's similar template](https://github.com/nhristov/sapper-template-rollup).

-If you're looking for something with much, much more bundled in, check out [my opinionated project base](https://github.com/babichjacob/sapper-firebase-typescript-graphql-tailwindcss-actions-template).

 - [Sapper for Svelte](https://sapper.svelte.dev/)
   - [Official VS Code Extension](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode)
 - [PostCSS](https://postcss.org/)